-Land-based sector represented at inter and intra, Departmental and Agency meetings and workshops on environmental issues or development of new legislative arrangements/tools.
-Specifically, input is provided on behalf of the land-based sector to internal PIRSA documents, climate change strategies/work plans (e.g. EPA's review of ANZECC water quality guidelines).
+- The SBT sector is represented at inter- and intra- Departmental and Agency meetings and workshops on environmental issues or development of new legislative arrangements/tools (e.g. new and amended zone policy discussions, Environment Protection (Water Quality) Policy 2015, sector-based strategies, marine debris, research opportunities). - Input is provided on behalf of the SBT sector to internal PIRSA documents, EPA scorecards which evaluate the health of the marine environment.